-You may also notice polyuria after a CT scan or any other hospital test in which a dye is injected into your body.
-Excessive urine volume is common the day after the test.
+You may also notice Polyuria after a CT scan or any other hospital test in which a dye is injected into your body.
+Excessive urine volume is expected the day after the test.
 Call your doctor if the problem continues.

 Other causes of Polyuria

-Many people have the habit of drinking alcohol frequently, likewise it happens with caffeine (coffee) that can also lead to polyuria developing.
+Many people have the habit of drinking alcohol frequently.
+Likewise, it happens with caffeine (coffee), which can also develop Polyuria.

 Remember that both alcohol and caffeine are diuretics, and some medications for high blood pressure and edema also act as diuretics, including: